Proof of Varagnolo-Vasserot conjecture on cyclotomic categories O: Introduction

 For $\ell>1$, the situation is more complicated.
 For certain, so to say, ``dominant'' and ``faithful'', values of $p$ Rouquier proved in \cite{rouqqsch} that the Cherednik category $\mathcal{O}$ is equivalent to the category of modules over a suitable cyclotomic $q$-Schur algebra of Dipper, James and Mathas.
 The multiplicities for the latter categories were recently computed by Stroppel and Webster, \cite{SW}.

-On the other hand, Varagnolo and Vasserot in \cite{VV} produced another category, where the multiplicities were shown to have a required form.
+On the other hand, Varagnolo and Vasserot in \cite{VV} produced another category, where the multiplicities were shown to be as required by the Rouquier conjecture.
 Their category is a certain truncation of an affine parabolic category $\mathcal{O}$.
 They conjectured an equivalence of that category with the Cherednik category $\mathcal{O}$.

 The goal of this paper is to prove that conjecture (in a somewhat weaker form that is still sufficient for checking the Rouquier conjecture).
 Together with earlier results of Shan, Varagnolo and Vasserot, our result also implies a conjecture of Chuang and Miyashi, \cite{CM}, claiming that the Cherednik category $\mathcal{O}$ is Koszul and describing the Koszul dual.